insys-icom/M3_Container/doc/Install_SDK_as_LXC_container.md

     1005
     </pre>

-    Modify the UID and GID of the user "user" of the LXC container, so they the same as the users UID and GID of your host computers user.
+    Modify the UID and GID of the user "user" of the LXC container, so they are the same as the users UID and GID of your host computers user.
 In this example UID is 1001 and GID is 1005:
     <pre>
     root@host ~ # <b>nano /var/lib/lxc/m3sdk/rootfs/etc/passwd</b>
     ...